Weight Loss Topics

 Nutrition Consult The nutrition professional is an integral part of multidisciplinary bariatric care.
-He or she is charged with nutritional assessment, diet education regarding postoperative eating behaviors, and preoperative weight loss efforts.
+He or she is charged with nutritional assessment, education regarding postoperative eating behaviors, and preoperative weight loss efforts.
 All insurance companies require nutritional evaluation with clearance prior to the pre certification process for weight loss surgery.

 Preoperative Medical Evaluation Medical assessment prior to bariatric surgery is similar to abdominal operations of the same magnitude.
 Thorough history and physical examination with systematic review is used to identify comorbidities that may complicate the surgery.
-Consultation with PCP and our surgeon is necessary to optimize medical conditions to reduce preoperative risk.
+Consultation with your PCP and our surgeon is necessary to optimize medical conditions to reduce preoperative risk.

 Guidelines For Preoperative Preparation

 - A psychological evaluation is commonly part of the preoperative work-up of bariatric patients.

 - Treated psychopathology does not preclude the benefits of bariatric surgery.

 - Preoperative weight loss may be useful to reduce your liver size and improve access for the operation, but at PVSA does not mandate preoperative weight loss.